If even Trump and Bezos can’t buy a shred of digital privacy

-As we were reminded in recent weeks – even the richest and the most powerful individuals in the World – can’t buy a device to communicate with their closest associates which is not hackable even by mid-level hackers accessing state-grade tools on the Dark Web.
+In recent weeks, more evidence emerged to confirm that even World the richest and the most powerful individuals in the World cannot access an app or device to communicate with their closest associates which is not hackable even by mid-level hackers or teenagers.

 How is it possible?
 Is it really such technological challenge?
 Anything we can do about it?

-Ok, then why don’t Trump and Bezos the World’s 200,000 ultra-high net-worth individuals, with $27 trillions in combined assets, buy “military-grade” secure phones and devices which have been sold for decades by the likes of GSMK Cryptophone, Kudelski Security, Crypto AG, ectetera?
+Ok, then why don’t Trump and Bezos, and the World’s 200,000 ultra-high net-worth individuals, with $27 trillions in combined assets, buy “military-grade” secure phones and devices which have been sold for decades by the likes of GSMK Cryptophone, Kudelski Security, Crypto AG, ectetera?

 So, therefore, every human computing device is hackable even by mid-level hackers – not because we are not technically capable enough – but because we have yet not found ways to transparently reconcile the need individual privacy and the need for legitimate cyber-investigations.

-In there anything we can do about it?
+In there anything we can do about that?

 Led by the Trustless Computing Association, a few leading nations, enterprises, financial institutions and NGOs have been leading consortium initiatives and a global event series, to build new IT security paradigms, ecosystem and certification body that aim to reliably certify that a given IT system provides radically unprecedented, ultra-high and constitutionally-meaningful levels of trustworthiness while, concurrently, ensuring legitimate offline lawful access.